 - Explore the Warehouse District.
 Just off Main Street, the Warehouse District is home to home good stores like Carol Hicks Bolton Antiquities, Blackchalk Home and Laundry and more.

 - Find artistic inspiration.
-Browse through Fredericksburg's art galleries or see special exhibits put on for the town's 175th Anniversary.
+Browse through Fredericksburg's art galleries.
 The Texas Hill Country has a long history of inspiring artistic creativity with the rolling hills, expansive skies and native plants and wildlife.

 Explore the Outdoors

 Get outside and enjoy the beautiful Hill Country landscapes and weather.
 Fredericksburg is home to several free outdoor parks and activities.

 - Take a break and let kids burn off energy.
 Take the family to any of the playgrounds located at Lady Bird Johnson Municipal Park, Old Fair Park or Marktplatz.

 - Take a short hike to the top of Cross Mountain.
 Cross Mountain Park has an elevation of 1,951 feet and includes walking trails, a butterfly garden and picnic areas.

 - See the beauty of the Texas Hill Country.
 Visit the nation's largest working wildflower farm, Wildseed Farms.
 Those visiting during the spring and early summer are sure to see everything from red poppies to Texas bluebonnets and everything in between.

 - View the vast night skies.
 Fredericksburg offers night sky enthusiasts one of the best places to stargaze in the Texas.
 Fredericksburg is a designated International Dark Sky Community, providing low levels of light pollution and wide open spaces.
 Note that Fredericksburg will in the path of totality for the 2024 solar eclipse.

 Listen to Live Music